ubc-library-rc/creating-xml-files-in-oxygen/content/activity.md

 title: 'Activity'
 nav_order: 12
 ---
-Copy past this xml into an oXygen file:
+Step 1: Copy past only this part of an xml into an oXygen file:
 ```xml

 <?xml version="1.0" encoding="UTF-8"?>